Do I need to be a U.S. citizen/permanent resident to apply?

 The ACS Bridge Program encourages all students to apply to graduate school through the usual process.
 Our program is intended to help students who have not received an offer from a graduate program or who, for whatever reason, have decided not to apply.
 While we expect that most students who apply get offers from one or more programs, it is not a guarantee, and you may find that the program where you gain admittance is not well suited to your goals.

 Your first effort should be to choose an appropriate mix of graduate programs spanning "reach" schools to those that are more on your "safety" list.
 Only choosing the very best universities in the country may be a laudable goal, but may also be a recipe for rejection, as these institutions receive many hundreds of applications for a very small number of admitted students.
 Talk with your undergraduate advisor, research mentor, or other PhD-level chemical scientists for advice on where to apply.
-You might also want to contact faculty at a desired institution to ask about your chances of admission.
+You might also want to contact faculty at the desired institution to ask about your chances of admission.

 What is the deadline for applying?

-The deadline for completed applications is generally the mid of March.
+The deadline for completed applications is generally the end of March.
 Students are encouraged to submit complete applications well before the deadline to avoid technical issues.
 Please view the student page for more information about the specific deadlines for each application year.
 Keep in mind that we need your complete application by this time.
 This includes your application, transcripts, and letters of recommendation.
 Please allow some time (usually at least two weeks) to make sure your letter writers are able to get their letters uploaded before the deadline.

 When will I hear back about my application?